billyyoung/blog/content/posts/100-books.md

 1. **The Inner Game of Tennis** by Timothy Gallwey; read: 2024
 1. **There Is No Antimemetics Division** by qntm; read: 2024
 1. **Good Work** by Paul Millerd; read: 2024
+1. **The Writing Life** by Annie Dillard; read: 2025
+1. **The Fire Next Time** by James Baldwin; read: 2025
 1.

 [^1]: I'm still trying to figure out my exact _N_ here, but I'm guessing it will fall somewhere between 6-10 years.
 From experience, for N=5 years after I've read a book, I'll have forgotten most of the content but maybe rememeber wisps of how the book made me feel.
 N=10 is a nice round number and seems promising, but I only started tracking what books I've read since 2016 so I don't have any candidates to test this out on yet.

-[^2]: Interestingly this near-decade-long decay seems to only apply to books I actually like.
-I was looking back at what books I've read over the years, and there were books I'd read just 3 years ago that I didn't really care for that I had already completely 100% forgotten about.
+[^2]: Interestingly this long decay seems to only apply to books I actually like.
+I was looking back at what books I've read over the years, and there were books I had read just 1-2 years ago that I didn't really care for that I had already completely 100% forgotten about.

 [^3]: Of course I doubt I would just exclusively stick to this rotation of books and never read anything new again.
 But I love the _idea_ of having such a list.